 3 1/4 cups (13.8 ounces) flour, divided, plus additional for kneading

 2 1/2 tablespoons sugar

 In each cup of a 12-muffin tin pan, place about 1/2 teaspoon melted butter, then swish up around the sides with a pastry brush.

 1. In a large bowl, or in the bowl of a stand mixer, combine the water, yeast and one-half cup flour, stirring to dissolve.
-Set aside just until the yeast is activated (the mixture will begin to bubble), 5 to 10 minutes.
+Set aside just until the yeast is activated (the mixture will begin to bubble), 5 minutes.

 2. While the yeast is activating, combine the remaining flour, salt, and 2 1/2 tablespoons sugar in a separate bowl.

 3. With a fork (if working by hand), or using a dough hook, work half of the flour/sugar mixture into the activated yeast, then add the shortening and egg until combined.
 Slowly add in the remaining flour/sugar mixture (the mixture will at first be stringy, then very sticky as the flour is absorbed).
 Stir in the salt.

 4. Move the dough to a floured surface.
 With floured hands, gently knead the dough (it will be sticky at first) about 5 minutes, adding flour as needed just to keep the dough from sticking to your fingers or the kneading surface.
 The finished dough will be tender, soft and slightly tacky.
 [Cook’s Note: I added a bit more flour and just used my mixer for another minute or two, remembering to keep the mixing brief.]

 Ingredients and Process for Shaping the Rolls

 4-5 tablespoons melted butter